 Wireless earbuds use Bluetooth to connect to your audio device, and to each other in the case of true wireless.
 Connectivity issues can affect battery life, range, and sound quality.
 We evaluate for signal interruptions between the earbuds and their audio source, and also note if audio drops from the left or right side during playback.

 It almost goes without saying that if you pay a premium for earbuds, they should sound spectacular.
 If a pair of headphones sound great and don’t cost much?
 Even better.
-That said, when looking at true wireless buds under $100, the focus will be mostly on sound quality—you won’t get as many features.
+That said, when looking at true wireless earbuds under $100, you won’t get as many features so the focus will be mostly on sound quality.
 As you move up in price, you should start to expect better sound quality, better battery life, and the inclusion of features like active noise cancelling and customization.

 What differences should I expect between cheap wireless earbuds and more expensive pairs?